AeneasVerif/charon/README.md

 ## Project Structure

-- `charon`: the implementation.
+- `charon`: the Rust implementation.
-- `macros`: various macros used in the implementation (Rust requires macros to be defined in separate libraries due to technical reasons).
+- `charon-ml`: the ML library.
+Provides utilities to retrieve and manipulate the AST in OCaml (deserialization, printing, etc.).
 - `tests` and `tests-polonius`: test files directories. `tests-polonius` contains code which requires non-lexical lifetimes (i.e., the Polonius borrow checker).